 Alfa Romeo Car Insurance in Australia - What You Need to Know

-Most major Australian insurers - including AA Insurance, AMI, State, and Tower - cover Alfa Romeo vehicles.
-You should have no difficulty finding competitive cover for most Alfa Romeo models.
+Leading Australian insurers such as AAMI, Allianz, NRMA, and Suncorp all provide cover for Alfa Romeo vehicles.
+Owners should have no trouble sourcing competitive estimates.
 See our full Australian car insurance comparison for more.

 Why Alfa Romeo Insurance Costs More Than Mainstream Brands

-• Performance orientation: Even base Alfa Romeo models are tuned for sporty driving, which can place them in slightly higher risk categories
+• Performance-focused engineering: Even entry-level Alfa Romeo models are tuned for spirited driving, which can place them in slightly elevated risk categories with Australian insurers

 Alfa Romeo Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Alfa Romeo models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes